This post is dedicated to my friend K-Balls. And obviously to Oreo's 100th birthday.

 But the massive footprint of OREO is best seen in its bevy of products available to the Chinese market.
 Behold, this is the selection of Oreo products that take up one side of an entire aisle at the supermarket.

 Mango and Orange dual flavored Oreos; Green Tea Cheesecake and Peach flavored Oreos; Vanilla Ice Cream flavored oreos, Green Tea Ice Cream flavored oreos; Original Oreos, Cookies and Creme Oreos; Strawberries and Creme Oreos; Chocolate Oreos; Birthday Cake Oreos.
 All available in convenient single serving boxes, packs or family packs.
+And of course, who could forget the Blueberry/Raspberry combination.

 K-Balls, the Oreo's alone are worth a visit.
 Have you bought your ticket yet?